ray-project/ray/doc/source/data/overview.rst

 .. note::

-    Ray Data isn't a replacement for generic ETL pipelines like Spark or distributed DataFrame libraries like Dask.
+    Ray Data doesn't have a SQL interface and isn't meant as a replacement for generic ETL pipelines like Spark.

 Why choose Ray Data?
 --------------------